leftfield-geospatial/orthority/README.rst

 .. description_start

-Orthority provides a command line interface and Python API for orthorectifying drone and aerial imagery, given a camera model and DEM.
-It supports common frame camera models.
-Camera parameters can be read from various file formats, or image EXIF / XMP tags.
+Orthority provides a command line interface and Python API for orthorectifying drone, aerial and satellite imagery, given a camera model and DEM.
+It supports common frame, and RPC camera models.
+Camera parameters can be read from various file formats, or image tags.

 .. description_end